DillerDigital/fancy_math_2025_01/README.md

 One of the things we demonstrated was branch merges.

-This project demonstrates unit testing and source control for the Software Engineering class.

 ## Installation
 - Make sure that your virtual environment is activated by typing the following at a CMD prompt:
     ```